 Understand external accounting systems used by companies to measure their economic performance and financial position.
 Study basic accounting rules and how these rules determine financial information, which is reported on a company’s financial statements.
 Analyze financial reports to discover the impact of significant economic events from the financial statements of a company.

 Examine the technological, political and ethical forces which shape a competitive environment.
 Look at those theoretical considerations used to analyze such forces, as well as businesses’ responses to specific issues.
-Coursework will include projects and cases of current interest to companies in Latin America focusing on Chile and Brazil.
+Coursework will include projects and cases of current interest to companies in Latin America.

 Learn how to analyze internal accounting data and use the results to make the correct management decisions, in addition to the study of planning and control.
 Understand how various costing systems, such as activity-based costing, can be used to better understand profitability.
 Understand transfer pricing, variance analysis, and incremental costing decisions.